 - 1. Purpose

 - 2. Roles in Financial Administration

 - 3. Expenditure

 - 4. Payment of Accounts

 - 5. Income

 - 6. Control of Assets

 - 7. Banking Arrangements

-- 8. Petty Cash
+- 8. Petty Cash and Procurement Cards

 - 9. Capital Investment Programme

 - 10. Management of the Revenue Budget

 - 11. Objectives of Budgetary Control

 - 12. Scheme of Virement

-- 13. Supplementary Estimates
+- 13. Supplementary Budget Requests

 - 14. Risk Management and Insurance

 - 15. Internal Audit

 - 16. The Monitoring Officer

 - 17. Non-Compliance with the Code

-1 PURPOSE
+1. PURPOSE

 - 1.1 In line with the Council's desire to delegate decision making to the lowest possible level whilst ensuring secure and robust protection of the Council's finances, it is essential that all staff are aware of the Council's minimum requirements of proper financial practice.
-This Code reflects the requirements of the relevant legislation that affects the financial management of the Council, and is designed to operate in conjunction with the Council's Constitution.

-- 1.2 The Council via its "Responsible Financial Officer" must ensure that "arrangements exist for the proper administration of its financial affairs" as referred to in Section 151 of the Local Government Act 1972.
-Communication is the key to fulfilling this legal requirement; this Code of Practice is part of that communication.

-- 1.3 The financial accountabilities of the following are outlined in section 2 below:
+This Code reflects the requirements of the relevant legislation that affects the financial management of the Council, and is designed to operate in conjunction with the Council's Constitution and Code of Procurement Practice. - 1.2 The Council via its "Responsible Financial Officer" must ensure that "arrangements exist for the proper administration of its financial affairs" as referred to in Section 151 of the Local Government Act 1972.
+Communication is the key to fulfilling this legal requirement; this Code of Practice is part of that communication. - 1.3 The financial accountabilities of the following are outlined in section 2 below:-

-- Council

-- Executive

-- Head of Finance

-- Heads of Service
+Council Executive Head of Finance Heads of Service Chief Executive Budget Managers• Finance Department

-- Chief Executive

-- Budget Managers

-- 1.4 The Chief Executive and two Deputy Chief Executives comprise the Corporate Management Team (CMT).

-- 1.5 The next tier of managers below the CMT are known as Heads of Service who form the Senior Management Team (SMT).
-The Head of Finance is a member of SMT. - 1.6 Below this tier, there will be Budget Managers who are responsible for specific Revenue and Capital Budgets that provide the financial resource for them to deliver the elements of the service for which they are responsible.
+- 1.4 The Chief Executive and two Deputy Chief Executives comprise the Corporate Management Team (CMT). - 1.5 The next tier of managers below the CMT are known as Heads of Service who form the Senior Management Team (SMT).
+The Head of Finance is a member of SMT. - 1.6 Below this tier, there will be Budget Managers who are responsible for specific Revenue and Capital Budgets which provide the financial resource for them to deliver the elements of the service for which they are responsible.